Examining the Complexities of Cyber Insurance

 It’s difficult to answer these questions without looking further into the company’s digital value chain and their cyber threat landscape.
 There are times when a company can optimize its cyber risk coverage by increasing the amount of total coverage, but it’s also possible to simply negotiate the retention amount per loss type.

-Just like with other types of insurance products, cyber risk insurance is designed so that an individual incident is broken down by type of loss.
+Just like with other types of insurance products, cyber insurance is designed so that an individual incident is broken down by type of loss.
 Each loss type will have a retention and a maximum payout amount.
 Retention refers to the portion of a loss that an insured party is responsible for covering before the insurance policy begins to payout.

 It literally pays to read the small print.